niran-manandhar/cordovaproject/README.md

 # cordovaproject
-A sample project using cordova and bootstrap 4 for UI.
+playing around with cordova and bootstrap 4 for UI.